Committees of the Board of Directors, established by the Board, perform important consultative and proposing functions.

 The Committee examines scenarios for the preparation of the Strategic Plan, the sustainability policy, also examining how the sustainability policy is implemented in business initiatives, it monitors the Company’s position in terms of sustainability with regard to financial markets and international sustainability initiatives.
 It examines sustainability initiatives, also including in relation to individual projects, as well as non-profit strategy and its implementation, including in relation to individual projects.
 At the request of the Board, gives its opinion on other sustainability issues.

-The Advisory Board will be chaired by Director Fabrizio Pagani and composed of leading international experts:
+The Advisory Board is chaired by Director Fabrizio Pagani and composed of leading international experts:

 The Advisory Board has the task to analyze the main geopolitical, technological and economic trends, including issues related to the decarbonisation process for the Board of Directors and Eni’s CEO.